How InboxPolicy's Free 72-Hour Re-Verification Cache Works

 What does a cached response actually contain?

-The same decision computed on the original fresh verification: the action (send, send_with_caution, review, retry_later, or avoid), the confidence score, and the SMTP evidence, plus a from_cache flag showing it was served from the 72-hour cache rather than a new SMTP check.
+The same decision computed on the original fresh verification: the action (send, send_with_caution, review, retry_later, or avoid), the confidence score, and the normalized signals, plus a from_cache flag showing it was served from the 72-hour cache rather than a new SMTP check.

 Does the cache apply per email address or per account?